sungsoo/sungsoo.github.io/_posts/2013-12-23-agile-project-management.md

 ### References

-[1] James Shore and Shane Warden, The Art of Agile Development, O’Reilly Media, Inc., 2008.
+[1] James Shore and Shane Warden, *The Art of Agile Development*, O’Reilly Media, Inc., 2008.